 - Alcohol — moderate amounts of alcohol are fine but too much increases inflammation

-When you exercise your muscles produce proteins that help fight inflammation.
+When you exercise your muscles produce proteins that can help to reduce inflammation.
 Exercising regularly also protects you against belly fat, which is thought to increase inflammation.
-Yoga, Tai Chi and Qi Gong are types of moderate physical activity that also combine behavioural therapies, like deep breathing and inflammation, which lower inflammation.
+Yoga, Tai Chi, and Qi Gong are types of moderate physical activity that also combine behavioural therapies, like deep breathing, which lower inflammation.